 This puppy stage of learning is an important phase of a dog’s life.
 Most of the behaviour patterns of your dog are established strongly during this age.

-Labrador puppies in this age are in a stage of exploration which includes both curiosity and anxiety.
+Labrador puppies during the young ages are in a stage of exploration which includes both curiosity and anxiety.
 During this age, the majority of cases of Labrador puppy barking its due to anxiety, and this anxiety may either be caused due to separation from owner or due to new unusual sounds and environment.

 Lab puppy barking due to anxiety from separation